nightttt7/My-projects/MSFinance project/loan review model/Project Introduction.md

-# 声明: This work (all contents of this folder) is only used by the author to summarize the work / project experience, reprint / spread is strictly prohibited
+# NB!: This work (all contents of this folder) is only used by the author to summarize the work / project experience, reprint / spread is strictly prohibited
 - Code has been deleted specific number / name

 # 1 The output is excel as follows: